(ME-UYR) Mentoring Experiences for Underrepresented Young Researchers Program

 Program Scope

-Within the assigned funding amount for each project the student can plan a visit to the mentor’s laboratory and/or attendance to an SPS flagship conference (ICASSP or ICIP) to attend the ME-UYR event.
-While the visit to the mentor’s laboratory should happen within the duration of the project, the attendance at the conference can happen in the following year.
+Using the travel funds awarded for each project, the student must attend ICASSP to participate at the ME-UYR event and can optionally plan a visit to the mentor’s laboratory.
+While the visit to the mentor’s laboratory should happen within the duration of the project, the attendance at the conference will happen in the following year.

-At the end of the project, a publication co-authored by the mentor and the young researcher is expected.
-There shall be a special poster session during ICASSP 2025 for the outputs of the ME-UYR program, to which the publication can be submitted.
-In the case the submission to the special session is not accepted by the conference technical committee, the output of the project can still be presented during ICASSP 2025 (and tentatively at ICIP 2025) in a parallel event for the ME-UYR current and past participants.
+At the end of the project, the young researcher and mentor are expected to co-author a publication and submit it to a special poster session during ICASSP.
+If the submission to the special session is not accepted by the conference technical committee, the output of the project can still be presented during ICASSP in a parallel event for the ME-UYR current and past participants.

 Students with successfully published papers related to their projects will be invited to present their work to other SPS students via local chapters to increase the visibility of their work and of the program.
 The steering committee together with the SPS Regional Directors will assist in the connection with the local chapters.